 Grid extension programmes, though expensive, and the use of solar home systems have helped to bring the number of people without access to electricity down significantly. this project uses a FPSE that converts solar energy into mechanical power to drive an electric generator for power generation or a water pump for irrigation.
 The research project involved design, modeling and testing a prototype units under controlled solar radiation conditions.

-Some of the most challenging issues facing the the built environment is reducing energy consumption in buildings particularly heat energy.
-As building standards of thermal envelope become more stringent (new build and refurbished buildings), current practices of high temperature heating systems design may be rendered absolute, particularly in densely populated cities.
+Some of the most challenging issues facing the the built environment is reducing energy consumption in buildings particularly for the provision of space heat and cooling energy.
+As building standards of thermal buildings envelope become more stringent for new and refurbished buildings, current practices of high temperature heating systems may require a complete rethink, particularly in densely populated cities.

 In countries of the world with high temperature climates, it is increasingly recognized that current air conditioning systems are not sustainable and more environmentally benign and novel cooling techniques are required to reduce the huge demand for power.

 - Research focus: Passive and low carbon cooling systems with novel materials.

 I have also keen interests in research and the development of allied thermal management solutions and process in buildings.

 I welcome enquiries from potential PhD candidates from Home, EU and international countries who are interested in the following research areas: Energy efficient and sustainable technologies with a focus on application in the built environment; passive and active heating and cooling systems; adsorption and absorption systems; heat pumps; low carbon technologies; heat recovery (HVAC) technologies.